malvcr/nihtiu/README.md

 # Nihtiu Environment

+*-- check the Wiki part ... it has important discussions --*

 ## The situation

 \#Covid19 is a disease caused by a \#coronavirus that appeared as an unexpected war, a situation that surprised everyone in late 2019.
 In a few months it has been able to decimate even the health systems of strong countries and is causing millions of sick people and thousands of deaths (with a really painful death).